What is the Wisconsin use tax?

 Yes.
 The Wisconsin Department of Revenue has developed a free

 Use Tax Calculator (in an Excel spreadsheet) to help individuals and businesses track and calculate use tax owed to Wisconsin.
 The spreadsheet can be used by persons who have some type of spreadsheet software on their computers (Excel, QuatroPro, etc.).
-If you don't have the Microsoft Excel software, you can

 On what amount should the use tax be calculated?